dmuth/ansible-btsync/README.md

     SHA1 of                         ALL OF THE ABOVE: 4f67535322f45323a5fa0bf6a693a2c79885a008

 If those checksums do not match, something has gone wrong.

+## Port usage

+After running this playbook against an instance, the following ports will be affectd

+- **Port 80** - Blocked
+- **Port 443** - Blocked
+- **Port 8888** - Blocked.
+This is the default port that btsync uses, but in plaintext.
+Very bad.
+- **Port 8889**
+	- This port is opened by this Ansible playbook.
+It speaks HTTPS using a self-signed certificate and proxies to localhost:8888.
+	- This port is also used to access Munin for system stats, at **https://the-hostname-or-ip:8889/munin/**

 ## Help contribute to this project!